pataar/logar/README.md

 ```
 "MyApp" will be used as keyword.
 You can leave this empty if you want.
 If you want to disable timestamps, pass 'false' as second argument.

+*Note:* you can also use the LOGAR_KEYWORD environment variable to set the keyword.

 #### Basic functions
 These are the basic functions of Logar.
 They have colored output in the console.